-Fig. 1-1 Block Diagram of Internal Circuit
+Fig.1-1 Block Diagram of Internal Circuit

-1.3 Built-in protection circuits
+<Built-in protection circuits>

-- The following built-in protection circuits are incorporated in the IPM device: - (OC): Over current protection - (UV): Under voltage protection for power supplies of control IC - (LT) or (OH): Temperature sensor output function or Overheating protection - (FO): Fault alarm signal output - The OC protection circuits protect the IGBT against over current, load short-circuit or arm short-circuit.
-The protection circuit monitors the emitter current using external shunt resistor in each lower side IGBT and thus it can protect the IGBT against arm short-circuit. - The UV protection circuit is integrated into all of the IGBT drive circuits and control power supply.
-This protection function is effective for a voltage drop of all of the high side drive circuits and the control power supply. - The OH protection circuit protects the IPM from overheating.
-The OH protection circuit is built into the control IC of the lower side arm (LVIC). - The temperature sensor output function enables to output measured temperature as an analog voltage (built in LVIC) - The FO function outputs a fault signal, making it possible to shut down the system reliably by outputting the fault signal to a microprocessor unit which controls the IPM when the circuit detects abnormal conditions.
+- The following built-in protection circuits are incorporated in the product: - (OC): Over current protection - (UV): Under voltage protection for power supplies of control IC - (LT): Temperature sensor output function - (OH): Overheating protection (only applied to some products) - (FO): Fault alarm signal output - The OC protection circuits protect the IGBT against over current, load short-circuit or arm short-circuit. - The protection circuit can monitor the emitter current using external shunt resistor in each lower side IGBT and thus it can protect the IGBT against arm short-circuit. - The UV protection circuit is integrated into all of the IGBT drive circuits and control power supply.
+This protection function is effective for a voltage drop of all of the high side drive circuits and the control power supply. - The OH protection circuit protects the product from overheating.
+The OH protection circuit is built into the control IC of the lower side arm (LVIC). - The temperature sensor output function is built into the LVIC and converts the detected temperature into analog voltage output. - The FO function outputs a fault signal when the circuit detects abnormal conditions, thus making it possible to shut down the system reliably and preventing destruction by outputting the fault signal to the microprocessor unit controlling the product.